 You can't visualize data without data.
 And you can't really talk about numeric data without just a little bit of math.

-Now just to be perfectly clear, the concept of Business Intelligence is not an oxymoron, at least not always.
 Business Intelligence is, in fact, one of the most common applications for data visualization.
 This is, at least in part, because businesses have the most money available to pay for visualizations.
 It is also, in part, because businesses tend to accumulate large amounts of data and frequently have no idea what to do with it.
 They know that there is value in the data somewhere and hope that visualizing the data can provide some insight to help the business become more successful.
 There are a number of terms you will frequently hear when working on Business Intelligence, such as, Reporting, Analytics, Data mining, Process mining, Business performance management, Benchmarking, Competitive Analysis, Big data, Data warehousing, and so on, but as a Developer, the visualizations that you'll be asked to develop for Business Intelligence will most likely address three distinct questions.
 To introduce them, we can take advantage of a patent lawsuit between Apple and Samsung.
-Though not a big fan of patent lawsuits, in this case it had the curious result of publicly revealing Apple's sales of iPhones and iPod Touch for the years 2007-2012.
+In this case, it had the curious result of publicly revealing Apple's sales of iPhones and iPod Touch for the years 2007-2012.
 The first question that Business Intelligence tries to address is, What's Going On?
 Executives are hired to manage the business.
 Mostly they work at a fairly high-end strategic level.
 They lack the time and often the skills to dig deeply into the vast amounts of available data.
 They are looking for reports that concisely present data and visualizations that are representative of the overall operation of the business.
-Let's look at the results for iPod Touch Sales for the entire period.
-This is a great example of a report.
+An ipod sales is a great example of a report.
 It answers a simple question.
 How many iPod Touch units did I sell in each period and how much Revenue did they bring in?
 Think about where this data came from.
 There is no doubt that Apple's internal databases contain data on each and every sale.
 They know when it was, how much it was for, and what distribution channel was used.
 A different report might list sales by geography or what percentage went through Apple Stores or through Amazon.com To obtain the report we have, someone must have performed queries against the underlying database, filtering by date and product type and aggregating sales from all available sources.
-Using reports to answer specific questions on the operation of a business is perhaps the most common Business Intelligence task you will face, and it is one of the easiest.
+Using reports to answer specific questions on the operation of a business is perhaps the most common Business Intelligence task you will face, and it is one of the simplified process.